moodle-an-hochschulen/moodle-local_staticpage/README.md

 Capabilities
 ------------

-This plugin also introduces a new capability:
+This plugin also introduces these additional capabilities:

 ### local/staticpage:managedocuments

 By default, Moodle administrators and Moodle users with the moodle/site:config capability are allowed to manage static page documents and the static page plugin settings.
 As administrator, you can selectively grant users the ability to manage static page documents (but not to manage the static page plugin settings) by adding the local/staticpage:managedocuments capability in conjunction with the moodle/site:configview capability to an appropriate Moodle role.